mohitsinghs/mohitsingh.in/pages/code/building-a-link-shortner.md

 ---
 title: Building a link shortener
-author: Mohit Singh
 date: '2022-07-27'
-excerpt: Journey from a tiny link shortener in Node to a performant and scalable link shortener in Go.
+description: Journey from a tiny link shortener in Node to a performant and scalable link shortener in Go.
 ---

 A while back, I was asked to write a link shortener for a startup.
 It took me a day to come up with a production ready version, but I warned them about collisions and other possible limitations.

-I used [nanoid][nanoid] to generate IDs.
+I used [nanoid](https://github.com/ai/nanoid) to generate IDs.
 They asked me to use Mongo along with Express, and I did so.
 Not the best choice due to limited opportunity of optimizations.

-Fast-forward a few months, that link shortener was performing well on a two core ec2 instance.
+A few months later, that link shortener was performing well on a two core ec2 instance.
 I left that startup later, but one problem that stuck with me was collisions.
 They used to face errors due to collisions.
 Collisions increased with time, having some business impact.

 ## Rebuilding

 Later, I decided to write an open source link shortener.
-I picked [Fiber][fiber] (Go) and PostgreSQL instead of Express and Mongo[^1].
+I picked [Fiber](https://github.com/gofiber/fiber) (Go) and PostgreSQL instead of Express and Mongo ( A database that I try to avoid for unknown reasons ).
 After some hours, I had a working link shortener, which was already faster and reliable than what I created previously.
-I still had to fix a few things &mdash;
+I still had to fix a few things like &mdash;

 - Reducing lookup time
 - Minimizing failures